“I wanted to be a song”

 Hawkins stated, “I started writing the lyrics on my wall.
 I didn’t know they were lyrics.
 They were just things on the wall… And I thought that was really something big.
 It was this feeling inside of me: Something big is about to happen to you, Sophie.
 And it was the first big thing that had ever happened in my life, because I had never had that feeling before.
 Because I was a total loser, D student, nothing ever really happened the way I wanted it to happen.
 I thought, ‘Something is coming out of you that you know is in there.
 And if you can just get it out, if you can just be here, this will happen.'”

-“I was a coat-check in Joe Allen’s Restaurant at 46th Street, and Mark Cohn walked in and said, ‘You have such a beautiful speaking voice I bet you’re a singer.’
+“I was a coat-check at Joe Allen’s Restaurant at 46th Street, and Marc Cohn walked in and said, ‘You have such a beautiful speaking voice I bet you’re a singer.’
 And I said: ‘I’m a crappy singer, but I have about 1,000 songs.
 Do you want to hear any?’
-And he took my demo tape and left it at a studio and somebody picked it up.”
+And he took my demo tape and left it at a studio, and somebody picked it up.”

 That person who picked up the demo was producer Ralph Schuckett.